-I typically recommend about 7 extras for various reasons (photographer, keepsakes, B-list invitees), but the most important is for those that go missing.
-It is going to be a lot more expensive to reprint one invitation than it will be to add one from the get-go.
+I typically recommend about 7 extra wedding invites for various reasons (photographer, keepsakes, B-list invitees), but the most important is for those wedding invitations that go missing in the mail.
+It is going to be a lot more expensive to reprint one wedding invitation than it will be to add one from the get-go.
 They can go missing for tons of reasons – honestly, one or two may be because your guest provided their address with a typo in it!
 A few extra will make this issue disappear!

 I get this question a lot as a calligrapher!
 Calligraphy is slightly tougher to read, but as long as the writing is large enough, the machines won’t have an issue.
 If they can read my dad’s chicken scratch, they can handle a little modern calligraphy.
 Keep the zip code spread out on its own line for best results – the machines read from the bottom up, so if the zip code is legible, it’s most likely to get where it needs to go.